best intermediate climbing shoes

 This shoe strikes a great balance between stability and durability in my opinion.

-Superb quality and form.
+Superb quality and form, best for sport climbing.

 vapor2